starlit-nox/reading-notes/201/Class14/classnotes_14.md

 **What impact do teams that operate with a high degree of psychological safety have on their company and the team members?**

-teams that operate with a high degree of psychological safety in their company/team tend to have a positive effect on the work cuture, people were confident to make decisons and remedy problems without the fear of making a mistake or errors and being unsure of what to do
+teams that operate with a high degree of psychological safety in their company/team tend to have a positive effect on the work culture, people were confident to make decisions and remedy problems without the fear of making a mistake or errors and being unsure of what to do